bkvignesh/i-Help/README.md

 # i-Help
-Codes and other requisites for the i-Help project
+Codes and other deliverables for the project